nuxeo/nuxeo/README.txt

   In the future, this application will provide a full installation of Nuxeo (including EJBs, JMS, etc).

-  Build syntax: `mvn install package -P gf3`
+  Build syntax: "mvn install package -Pgf3"

-5. Nuxeo Tomcat WebApp
+6. Nuxeo Tomcat WebApp

-  mvn install package -P tomcat

   A Nuxeo Server packaged as an exploded WAR for tomcat v6.
   This build will generated a zip containing a 'tomcat' directory.
 You need to copy the content of tomcat directory inside your installed tomcat.
 Then restart tomcat.
 Nuxeo WebEngine will be available at htpp://localhost:8080/nuxeo

+  Build syntax: "mvn install package -Ptomcat"

 Extending